In the Pink: Border collie wins Westminster agility contest

-NEW YORK (AP) — She might have looked like a black-and-blur, but this dog is pretty Pink.
+NEW YORK (AP) — She might have looked like a black-and- white blur, but this dog is pretty in Pink.

-Named after the pop singer of “Get the Party Started” and “Trouble,” the dog “sings and screams all the way through,” explained handler Jennifer Crank of Pickerington, Ohio.
+“He doesn’t have papers, but he’s still a dog with four paws and a tail,” said handler Jordan York, an emergency room nurse from Evansville, Indiana.

-Pink’s win extends an all-but sweep for border collies in agility’s seven years at Westminster, save for an Australian shepherd’s 2016 win.
+“He’s one of those ‘show him once, and he’ll do it’” dogs, York said.

-Meanwhile, a dog named Moses won a special award for the top mixed-breed dog.
-Bounding with gusto, Moses ran with handler Jordan York of Evansville, Indiana.
+Pink’s prize extended an all-but sweepfor border collies in agility’s seven years at Westminster, save for an Australian shepherd ’s 2016 win.

 Traditional judging toward Westminster’s best in show award begins Sunday, with the finals set for Tuesday night.